mervburger/kcpicbot/README.md

 Hard-coded for the `kantai_collection` tag, but can be easily modified to use any combination of tags.

-Current version tested against PHP 7.0.33 on openmediavault 4 (Debian Stretch.)
+Current version runs on PHP 7.0 on openmediavault 4 (Debian Stretch.)
+Developed with PHP 7.3 on Fedora 29 and 30.

 Uses [TwitterOAuth by Abraham Williams](https://twitteroauth.com/) for Twitter authentication integration, and [Simple PHP Cache by Christian Metz](https://github.com/cosenary/Simple-PHP-Cache) for cacheing.